dmartinez777/Tracking/README.md

-# An Applicant Tracking System
+# An Applicant Tracking System (Currently trying to work on this project)
-A tracking system that I am currently trying to work on.
+handling the hr recruitment processing: event information, recruiting, short listing, interviewing, online offer and hiring needs